IRS Installment Agreement (Payment Plan)

 The IRS offers multiple installment agreement options.
 The right option depends on your balance, income, expenses, and compliance status.

-Streamline Installment Agreement: A standard payment plan for qualifying taxpayers, often with less financial disclosure.
+Streamlined Installment Agreement – A standard payment plan for qualifying taxpayers, often with less financial disclosure.

-Partial Payment Installment Agreement (PPIA): A payment plan based on ability to pay when the full balance cannot be paid before the collection statute expires.
+Partial Payment Installment Agreement (PPIA) – A payment plan based on ability to pay when the full balance cannot be paid expires.

 Our IRS Payment Plan Process

-Compliance & IRS Investigation: We confirm filing compliance and review IRS transcript, balances, and collection status.
+We confirm filing compliance and review IRS transcripts, balances, and collection status.

 Common IRS Payment Plan Mistakes